aaazmah/Weather/README.md

 # Weather

-Created a weather app that shows the temperature of a given city and changes the html to match the temperature
+Created a weather app that shows the temperature of a given city based on api gotten from openweather